kohana/userguide/guide/tutorials.helloworld.md

 	}

 `extends Controller_Template`
-:	We're now extending the template controller,  it makes it more conveinient to use views within our controller.
+:	We're now extending the template controller,  it makes it more convenient to use views within our controller.

 `public $template = 'site';`
 :	The template controller needs to know what template you want to use.
 It'll automatically load the view definied in this variable and assign the view object to it.

 `$this->template->message = 'hello, world!';`
 :	`$this->template` is a reference to the view object for our site template.
-What we're doing here is assigning a variable called "body" to the view with value of "hello, world!"
+What we're doing here is assigning a variable called "message", with a value of "hello, world!" to the view

 Now lets try running our code...